Size chart for rossignol skate ski boots. Rossignol ski boots

 Slip

-• Stonefinish is a rougher texture application.
+• Stonefinish - a rougher application of structure.

 holding